DumbMahreeo/commando/README.md

 $ commando command-name
 ```

-For example, if I wanted to see which packages provide the `ls` command,
+For example, if I'd want to see which packages provide the `ls` command,
-I'd just do:
+I would just do:

 ``` bash
 $ commando ls